-The tiny Rainforest Scops Owl
+The tiny Rainforest Scops Owl.

 Day 7.
 Bemanevika to Antsohihy

-Today we start our return voyage, driving back west for an overnight stop in Antsohihy, birding en route.
+Today we start our return voyage, driving back west for an overnight stop in Antsohihy while birding en route.
 We will stop for a picnic lunch.

 Overnight: Hotel in Antsohihy

 Day 8.
 Antsohihy to Mahajanga

 Today we will transfer from Antsohihy to Mahajanga.
-On the way we'll have lunch in Ankarafantsika National Park, where 129 species of birds have been recorded, more than half of them endemic to Madagascar.
-We hope to be able to encounter a number of them during our lunch stop, perhaps even the Critically Endangered (IUCN) Madagascan Fish Eagle.
+On the way we'll have lunch in Ankarafantsika National Park, where 129 species of birds have been recorded, more than half of

-Overnight: Sunny Hotel, Mahajanga

-Day 9.
-Birding the Betsiboka Delta, flight to Antananarivo

-In the morning we'll bird the mangroves at the Betsiboka Delta for rare species such as Malagasy Sacred Ibis and Bernier's Teal, along with a host of tropical shorebirds, terns, and more.
+them endemic to Madagascar.
+We hope to be able to encounter a number of them during our lunch stop, perhaps even the Critically Endangered (IUCN) Madagascar Fish Eagle.
+Overnight: Sunny Hotel, Mahajanga Day 9.
+Birding the Betsiboka Delta, flight to Antananarivo In the morning we'll bird the mangroves at the Betsiboka Delta for rare species such as Malagasy Sacred Ibis and Bernier's Teal, along with a host of tropical shorebirds, terns, and more.
 Then we'll take a flight back to Antananarivo.

-Overnight: Relais des Plateaux Hotel, Antananarivo Day 10.
+Overnight: Relais des Plateaux Hotel, Antananarivo

+We'll look for Madagascar Sacred Ibis at the Betsiboka Delta.
+Day 10.
 Departure Today either your international flight will leave for home or you will fly to Grand Comoro for our trip to the Comoro Islands and Mayotte.
-Please note that the detailed itinerary below cannot be guaranteed as it is only a rough guide and can be changed (usually slightly) due to factors such as availability of accommodation, updated information on the state of accommodation, roads, or birding sites, the discretion of the guides and other factors.
-Duration: 10 days Limit: 4-8 Dates: 19 - 28 September 2022 (Provisionally closed for new bookings - kindly book for 2023 to avoid disappointment, or e-mail us (info@birdingecotours.com) if you want to be waitlisted, added to a similar 2022 tour we still have openings for, or if you have a group of 4-8 and want a bespoke version of this birding tour.)
-19 - 28 September 2023 Start: Antananarivo (Tana) End: Antananarivo (Tana) Price: We encourage a group of at least 8 people to book this tour as the logistics are pricey for smaller groups - please ask us for prices if you have a group wishing to do this tour.
+Please note that the itinerary cannot be guaranteed as it is only a rough guide and can be changed (usually slightly) due to factors such as availability of accommodation, updated information on the state of accommodation, roads, or birding sites, the discretion of the guides and other factors.
+In addition, we sometimes have to use a different international guide from the one advertised due to tour scheduling.

+Duration: 10 days Limit: 4-8

+Dates: 19 - 28 September 2024

+19 - 28 September 2025

+Start: Antananarivo (Tana)

+End: Antananarivo (Tana)

+Price: We encourage a group of at least 8 people to book this tour as the logistics

+are pricey for smaller groups - please ask us for prices if you have a

+group wishing to do this tour.